jsguy/marble/README.md

 * **l** - left face of cube
 * **u** - up face of cube
 * **d** - down face of cube
+* **f** - front face of cube
 * **b** - back face of cube
-* **f** - front face of cube

 So for example you might name the images: cube_r.jpg, cube_l.jpg, etc...

-Note: if your images do not follow this convention, make sure they are specified in the order:
+Note: if your images do not follow this convention, we assume they are sorted in the imgcubeorder

 ## Examples